Rent Affordability Calculator UK 2026

 • Safe — Rent under 25% of income.
 Comfortable with room for savings and unexpected expenses.

-• Stretch — Rent between 25-35% of income.
+• Stretch — Rent between 25-35% of income outside London, or up to 40% in London.
 Manageable but leaves less financial flexibility.

-• High Risk — Rent over 35% of income.
+• High Risk — Rent above the relevant stretch threshold.
 May cause financial strain and is harder to sustain long-term.

 Understanding UK tenant affordability checks

-When you apply for a rental property in the UK, most letting agents and landlords will conduct affordability and referencing checks.
-Understanding these requirements helps you know which properties are within reach.
+When you apply for a rental property in the UK, many letting agents and landlords conduct affordability and referencing checks.
+Understanding these requirements helps you estimate which properties may be within reach.

 Income Requirements

-The most common affordability rule used by UK letting agents is the 30x rent rule (sometimes called the 2.5x rule).
+A common affordability benchmark used by UK letting agents is the 30x rent rule (sometimes called the 2.5x rule).
 This means your annual gross income should be at least 30 times the monthly rent.
-Some agents in competitive areas like London may accept 27x or even 24x, whilst others may require 36x for added security.
+Some agents may use lower or higher income multiples depending on the property, applicant profile, market conditions, and landlord criteria.

 What Happens During Referencing?

-Tenant referencing typically includes verification of your employment and income, credit checks to review your financial history, previous landlord references, and proof of identity and right to rent in the UK.
+Tenant referencing can include verification of your employment and income, credit checks to review your financial history, previous landlord references, proof of identity, and right to rent checks in England.
 Passing these checks depends on multiple factors beyond just income.

 When You Might Need a Guarantor

-If your income doesn't meet the standard threshold, many landlords will accept a guarantor.
-A guarantor is someone (often a family member) who agrees to cover your rent if you cannot pay.
-Guarantors typically need an annual income of at least 36x the monthly rent, though requirements vary.
+If your income does not meet the standard threshold, some landlords may accept a guarantor.
+A guarantor is someone who agrees to cover your rent if you cannot pay.
+This calculator uses 36x monthly rent as a simple guarantor benchmark, but real requirements vary.

-This calculator helps you understand whether you're likely to meet these requirements, but remember that each landlord and letting agent may have slightly different criteria.
+This calculator helps you estimate whether you may meet common requirements, but each landlord and letting agent can use different criteria.

 Frequently asked questions